Wider field of view

 Eyeglasses are still required.

 Even if you wear contact lenses full time, you should have an up-to-date pair of eyeglasses handy to wear when you are not wearing your contact lenses.
 For the greatest safety and comfort, you should remove your contact lenses at least one hour before sleep.
 You should also remove your contact lenses and wear eyeglasses if your eyes feel dry or become uncomfortable for any reason.
-Our Oakville optical store has been providing customers with eye glasses, designer glasses, kids eye glasses, prescription eye glasses, bifocal glasses, children eye glasses, safety glasses and children prescription glasses.
+Our Oakville and Burlington optical store has been providing customers with eye glasses, designer glasses, kids eye glasses, prescription eye glasses, bifocal glasses, children eye glasses, safety glasses and children prescription glasses.
 If the discomfort persists, see your eye doctor immediately.
 With our laboratories, we make one hour service easy.